 You have the right to get the money you feel is necessary to take care of your kids as well as the proper custody agreement.

 Once both parties come to a common ground, this is when the attorney can enforce the custody and child support agreements.

 Help Negotiate Child Support Payments

 If both parties cannot reach an agreement, this is where litigation may occur, and the attorney will assist you with serving your ex-partner with a child support order requiring them to pay that amount of appeal in court.
 If they choose to appeal the support, then they’ll need to present themselves with their own lawyer to argue the judgment.

 Negotiating these terms on your own is difficult, and if you don’t get along well with your ex, it’s impossible to come to an agreement.
 This is another reason why it’s so important to have a child support attorney.
-Your Richland lawyer can help you with creating, negotiating, and enforcing these child support payments.
+Your Kennewick lawyer can help you with creating, negotiating, and enforcing these child support payments.

 Protect Your Legal Rights

 It’s important to understand that both parents have legal rights, and there are no two situations that are exactly the same.
 Both the mother and father have the right to proper visitation and financial support, so if you feel like your rights are being stripped away from you, you deserve the right to hire a lawyer and settle it once and for all.